 Roman Mars (@romanmars) is the creator of 99% Invisible, a short radio show about design and architecture.
 With over 30 million downloads, the 99% Invisible podcast is one of the most popular programs on iTunes.
 Fast Company named him one of 100 Most Creative People in 2013.
 The 2012 season 3 fund raising campaign for 99% Invisible broke all previous records for a journalism project on Kickstarter.
 He is also the host and program director of PRX Remix, a 24-hour, innovative public radio story stream broadcast on XM 123 and public radio stations across the country.

 Katie Mingle has lived on the Gulf Coast, the East Coast, the Third Coast, and has finally come to settle on the West Coast (Oakland).
 She comes to 99% Invisible from the Third Coast Festival, where she spent a few years producing Re:sound, eating tacos, and shivering.
 You can hear more of her stories at her website, katiemingle.com

 Avery Trufelman (@trufelman) thought she wanted to be a designer, but nah, she’d rather make radio stories about design.
 An obsessive podcast listener, Avery was a fan of 99% Invisible long before she became the show’s assistant producer.
-She moved from New York to Berkeley and her favorite font is the official typeface of Sweden, Sweden Sans.
+Her favorite font is the official typeface of Sweden, Sweden Sans.